Nevanlinna theory of the Hahn difference operators and its applications

-He proved that for \(m \geq 3\), all entire function solutions \(f(z)\) and \(g(z)\) of the Fermat equation \eqref{4.1} must be constant.
-The same conclusion can also be found in \cite{Jat}.
-Baker and Gross independently extended Montel's result, demonstrating that for \(m > 4\), equation \eqref{4.1} admits no non-constant meromorphic solutions.
-They further characterized the nonconstant meromorphic solutions of \eqref{4.1} for the cases \(m = 2\) and \(m = 3\).
+and proved that for \(m \geq 3\), all entire function solutions \(f(z)\) and \(g(z)\) of the Fermat equation \eqref{4.1} must be constant.
+The same conclusion can also be found in [23, Lemma 1].
+Baker \cite{Baker} and Gross \cite{Gross} independently extended Montel's result, demonstrating that for \(m \geq 4\), equation \eqref{4.1} admits no non-constant meromorphic solutions.
+They further characterized the non-constant meromorphic solutions of \eqref{4.1} for the cases \(m = 2\) and \(m = 3\), respectively.
 In 1970, Yang \cite{Yang} considered the more general Fermat-type functional equation

-He proved that when \(\frac{1}{n} + \frac{1}{m} < 1\), the equation \eqref{4.2} admits no non-constant entire solutions.
-Subsequently, the study of Equation \eqref{4.2} has attracted extensive attention from scholars and yielded abundant research results \cite{Li, LC, LM, LD}.
-For convenience of reading, we present some of these findings as follows. \begin{thm}\cite{CW} Suppose that \(f(z), g(z)\) are non-constnat meromorphic solutions of the functional equation \eqref{4.2}.
-If \(n=m=3\), then